gregurco/jobeet-tutorial/docs/days/day-5.md

 First we see class annotation `@Route("job")` - it prepends `job` to all the routes defined in the class.

-Thanks to these two routes in controller:F
+Thanks to these two routes in controller:

 - If user goes to `/job`, the first route is marched and `list()` method is executed.
 - If user goes to `/job/*` *(\* - means any character but at least one)*, the second route is matched and `show()` method is executed. *(Example: `/job/1`, `/job/2`, etc.)*